rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

   hash: "481111-1114-xxx"
 }
 ```
-2. Callback from 3DS iframe
+2. Callback from 3DS iframe:
   Response object should have `status_message: "Success, 3D Secure token generated"` and `eci` field, as a proof that the OTP/3DS page has been successfully completed by customer and verified by card issuer.
 A sample is shown below.

 ```javascript